-Dan Allen, a USA Hockey Level 4-certified coach, returns to the Saint Michael's men's ice hockey team for his second season as an assistant coach in 2017-18.
+Dan Allen, a USA Hockey Level 4-certified coach, returns to the Saint Michael's men's ice hockey team for his third season as an assistant coach in 2018-19.

 In 2012, Allen became a head coach for high school aged players in Danbury, Conn., with the Western Connecticut Youth Hockey Association.
 After completing his playing days with the Western Connecticut State University club team in 2013, Allen returned to the program as an assistant coach for the following two seasons.
 His passion for the game extended off the ice when he became a member of the NCAA Division III Hockey Committee, where he consulted and collected information as he and others attempted to bring Western Connecticut State to the varsity level at Division III.